autopal-dev/junior-laravel-challenge/README.md

-# Junior Developer Challenge 🚀
+# Junior Laravel Developer Challenge 🚀

 Welcome!
 This coding challenge tests your **programming and problem-solving skills**.
 Don't worry if you're new to Laravel or PHP - the existing code serves as a good example to learn from!